THINK989/Automatic_License_Plate_Detector_for_Adverse_Environments/OpenCV-Tesseract/README.md

 ## Results
 ---

-It takes a lot of time to run on out input.mpg video provided in data folder .
+It takes a lot of time to run on the input.mpg video provided in data folder .
 Specifically 3 min to process a 11 sec video for both license plate detection and recognition.
 Recognition accuracy is too less as well.
 The script only detects only 1 license plate per frame.
+There are better approaches using OpenCV, but i will stick to this one.